 Dirt and pixels are both effective mediums.

 Honesty, availability, and reliability are characteristics that excellent teachers possess.
-It is important to engage in research and actively exhibit as an example of what a professional in the field should be doing.
-Through an active professional practice, students see they also must work hard and go beyond the ordinary to develop their distinctive voice through active professional practice.
+It is essential to engage in research and actively exhibit an example of what a professional in the field should be doing.
+Students see that they must work hard and go beyond the ordinary to develop their distinctive voice through active professional practice.

 Sincerely and accurately answering questions and addressing concerns clarifies my belief that they can excel.
 I seek to facilitate an environment where students take responsibility for their education as active participants, aware of what it means to be an artist today.